3manuek/3manuek/content/resume/resume.md

 ## Bio(graffiti)

-I'm a _Database Infrastructure and Software Engineer_, working from platform engeneering roles, development, consulting, and advanded trainings.

-Currently working at [Workato](https://workato.com) as a Staff Infrastructure Engineer.
+I'm a _Database Infrastructure and Software Engineer_, currently working at [Workato](https://workato.com) as a Staff Infrastructure Engineer.

-I design and implement Database Infrastructures in Production for _top-notch_ companies, mostly on top of Open Source Technologies.
+I design and implement Database Infrastructures and Engineering.
+I did Production-grade setups for _top-notch_ companies, mostly on top of Open Source Technologies.
-From Deployment, Provisioning, CD/CI, and 2nd Day Operations to scalability, and performance.
+My tasks go through Development, Deployment, Provisioning, CD/CI, and 2nd Day Operations to scalability, and performance.
 Software Engineering, _mainly_ for database systems is also one of my core tasks.

 I have extensive experience in systems and database performance tunning, optimization and scalability.